AnadreaE/BrownShrimpCC/ReadMe.md

 This function includes all growth, reproduction, predation, and fishery functions developed in the Master's thesis `Changes in body size and biomass of brown shrimp (Crangon crangon) in response to predation and fishery in the Southern North Sea`.

+## Contribution Guidelines

+To contribute to BrownShrimpCC, Clone this repo locally and commit your code on a separate branch.

 ## Support
 Helmholz-Zentrum Hereon

 ## Authors and acknowledgment

+Helmholz-Zentrum Hereon
 Andrea Farfan Aragon

 ## Project status
 Under development